jill-k/school-staff-demographics/README.md

 <h3>Link to Analysis</h3>

 We focused our analysis on the four questions outlined in our final project proposal.
-Our investigation can be found at the link below:
+Our investigation can be found at the first link below.
+The second link contains code used to generate a Folium map that plots all schools with >90% students of color with information about staff demographics.
 <ul>
 <li><a href = "https://github.com/jill-k/school-staff-demographics/blob/master/analysis/School%20Staff%20Analysis.ipynb">School Staff Analysis</a></li>
+<li><a href = "https://github.com/jill-k/school-staff-demographics/blob/master/analysis/School%20Map.ipynb">School Map</a></li>
 </ul>

 <h3>Data Checkout Details</h3>